-• Agrees to serve as student preceptor; acts as a professional role model, resource person, and mentor.

-- Completes and electronically submits Preceptor Application to course faculty one (1) month prior to the student starting the clinical experience. - Approves and agrees to jointly set goals and objectives for the student's clinical experience, as appropriate.
-The Preceptor Application form will be posted on the website for students. - Informs student and faculty of available learning activities and projects likely to fulfill the student's learning objectives. - Encourages initiative, individuality, self-assessment, and increasing autonomy, as appropriate, by the student. - Shares expertise necessary to function in the clinical site. - Provides regular feedback to student regarding progress, strengths and limitations. - Completes assessment of student's performance at mid-semester and at the end of the semester.
-Submits final student evaluation to course faculty member within the specified course timeline. - Confers routinely with course faculty member directly regarding student's progress during the clinical experience.
-Immediately notifies the faculty member if the student's performance is deemed unsatisfactory. - Electronically submits student evaluation directly to the faculty member.
+- Agrees to serve as student preceptor; acts as a professional role model, resource person, and mentor. - Approves and agrees to jointly set goals and objectives for the student's clinical experience, as appropriate. - Informs student of available learning activities and projects likely to fulfill the student's learning objectives. - Encourages initiative, individuality, self-assessment, and increasing autonomy, as appropriate, by the student. - Shares expertise necessary to function in the clinical site. - Provides regular feedback to student regarding progress, strengths and limitations. - Completes evaluation of student's performance and reviews comments with student at the completion of practicum course. - Returns evaluation to student for online submission to faculty. - Confers routinely with course faculty member directly regarding student's progress during the clinical experience.
+Immediately notifies the faculty member if the student's performance is deemed unsatisfactory.